r-spatial/rgee/paper.md

 ## Authentication of multiple users

-`rgee` makes the grant of permission only necessary once per user through `ee_Initialize` (wrapper around `ee$Initialize`) a function which use a file folder system in the path: `~/.config/earthengine/` to arrange multiple credentials (Google Earth Engine, Google Drive, and Google Cloud Storage) for multiple users.
-One of the main advantages of this is the possibility to distribute requests by accounts (in other words, parallelize in the client-side).
-For instance, if a research group want to analyze the deforestation, a code like the one bellow will permit them to obtain results three-times faster:
+`rgee` makes gratting permission only necessary once per user through `ee_Initialize` (wrapper around `ee$Initialize`) a function which use a file folder system in the path: `~/.config/earthengine/` to arrange multiple credentials (Google Earth Engine, Google Drive, and Google Cloud Storage) for multiple users.
+The main advantages of this is the possibility to distribute requests by accounts (in other words, parallelize in the client-side).
+For instance, if a research group want to analyze the deforestation, the script shown below will allow them to obtain results three-times faster:

 ```r
 library(foreach)